Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Feasibility of SDPs

-\begin{proof} If $K_{A,b} \subseteq \reals^{I}$ is a non-empty semidefinite set and $Y \in \reals^{J \times J}$ is a symmetric matrix outside $K_{A,b}$, then either~$Y$ violates at least one of the linear inequalities that describe $K_{A,b}$, or fails to be positive semidefinite.
+\begin{proof} If~$K_{A,b} \subseteq \reals^{I}$ is a non-empty semidefinite set and~$Y \in \reals^{J \times J}$ is a symmetric matrix outside~$K_{A,b}$, then either~$Y$ violates at least one of the linear inequalities that describe~$K_{A,b}$, or fails to be positive semidefinite.
 In the former case, we get a separating hyperplane by taking the normal of the violated inequality, and a canonical one by taking the sum of all of them, as in~\cite{Anderson:2015}.
-In the latter case, the smallest eigenvalue~$\lambda$ of~$Y$ is negative, and if~$v$ is an eigenvector of this eigenvalue, then $vv^T$ is a valid separating hyperplane (after normalization).
+In the latter case, the smallest eigenvalue~$\lambda$ of~$Y$ is negative, and if~$v$ is an eigenvector of this eigenvalue, then~$vv^T$ is a valid separating hyperplane (after normalization).
 Such an eigenvector would be found if we were able to find an optimal solution to the optimization problem

-Unfortunately, this optimization problem cannot be easily phrased into an LP because the constraint $\norminf{y} = 1$ cannot be expressed by linear inequalities.
-Here is where we differ from~\cite{DawarW17}: first we relax the constraint $\norminf{y} = 1$ to $\norminf{y} \leq 1$, but then we add the condition that some component~$y_l$ is~$1$, and we do this for each $l \in J$ separately.
-Thus, for each $l \in J$, let $P(Y,\lambda,l)$ be the following optimization problem:
+Unfortunately, this optimization problem cannot be easily phrased into an LP because the constraint~$\norminf{y} = 1$ cannot be expressed by linear inequalities.
+Here is where we differ from~\cite{DawarW17}: first we relax the constraint~$\norminf{y} = 1$ to~$\norminf{y} \leq 1$, but then we add the condition that some component~$y_l$ is~$1$, and we do this for each~$l \in J$ separately.
+Thus, for each~$l \in J$, let~$P(Y,\lambda,l)$ be the following optimization problem:

 This we can formulate as an LP.
-The problem $P(Y,\lambda,l)$ may be feasible for some $l \in J$ and infeasible for some other $l \in J$, but at least one is guaranteed to be feasible.
+The problem~$P(Y,\lambda,l)$ may be feasible for some~$l \in J$ and infeasible for some other~$l \in J$, but at least one is guaranteed to be feasible.
 We take a solution for each feasible one and add them together to produce a canonical separating hyperplane.
-All this would be an accurate description of what our separation oracle does except for the fact that we cannot compute~$\lambda$ exactly, but only an approximation~$\hat{\lambda}$.
-Still, if the approximation is good enough, using~$\hat{\lambda}$ in place of~$\lambda$ in the $P(Y,\lambda,l)$'s will do the job.
+All this would be an accurate description of what our separation oracle does if we could compute~$\lambda$ exactly, but unfortunately only an approximation~$\hat{\lambda}$ is available.
+Still, if the approximation is good enough, using~$\hat{\lambda}$ in place of~$\lambda$ in the~$P(Y,\lambda,l)$'s will do the job.
 We provide the details.